Skip to main content

 4. Annual mileage.
 7,500 mi/year prices below 15,000 mi/year.
 Most carriers ask.
 Under Proposition 103 in California, mileage is one of three mandatory rating factors (along with driving record and years of experience).

-5. Household drivers.California §11580.1 requires every household driver to be disclosed.
+5. Household drivers.Under your duty of disclosure (Insurance Code §§330-332), every household driver must be disclosed at application.
 Whoever doesn't drive a particular car can be named-driver-excluded so they don't inflate the rate.
 Hiding a driver and letting them drive can rescind the policy at claim time.

 6. Years of experience.
 Years licensed in the U.S. matters more than years driving in general.
 A 45-year-old who just got a CA license has a different tier than a 45-year-old with 25 years of California history.